 Field Sobriety Tests & DUI Charges

-After a driver has pulled a driver over for suspected DUI in Long Beach, he/she will approach the vehicle and observe any outward signs of intoxication on the part of the driver (bloodshot eyes, the smell of alcohol, etc.).
-If the officer still has reason to believe the driver may be driving under the influence of alcohol and/or drugs, he/she may ask the driver to come out of the car and perform several field sobriety tests to determine whether the driver may be impaired.
+After a driver has pulled a driver over for suspected DUI, the officer will approach the vehicle and observe any outward signs of intoxication on the part of the driver (ex: bloodshot eyes).
+If the officer still has reason to believe the driver may be driving under the influence of alcohol and/or drugs, he/she may ask the driver to come out of the car and perform several field sobriety tests.

 While there are many different field sobriety tests, there are three known as "Standardized Field Sobriety Tests."
 These were developed by the National Highway Traffic Safety Administration:

 - Horizontal Gaze Nystagmus: This tests the jerking of an eye by asking the subject to follow the horizontal motion of an object being held before them.

 - Walk-and-Turn: This is one of the most well-known tests, which involves a subject taking nine steps with heel touching toe on a straight line, turning on one foot, and returning.